tpunder/scala-optparse/README.md

-Scala OptParse is a simple command line parsing library for Scala
+Scala OptParse is a simple command line parsing library for Scala!

 SBT Dependency
 --------------